AnnaNCS/scheduling_algorithms/README.md

 * MLF is a variation of ML, but it addresses problems of starvation and fairness by changing the priority of every process dynamically.
 The quantum size is doubled with each decreasing priority level.
 MLF automatically favors short-running processes while processes with long running times gradually migrate to lower levels

-## Real Time Processes Scheduling
+## Real-Time Processes Scheduling

 Rate monotonic (RM) algorithm
-* RM chedules processes based on the period.
+* RM schedules processes based on the period.
 The period is the given time for a process during which it must be processed.
 The shorter the period, the higher the priority.
 RM is preemptive.

 </n>